ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 This whole question means that Form Builder needs not to care too much about what's happening a long way downstream.

+Options 1 & 4 don't expose S3 URLs so are excluded for this argument.
+For options 2, 3 & 5 the files are not encrypted therefore a concern whereas for option 6 is encrypted therefore less of a concern.
+Picking up a encrypted blob will only be an issue if the PSK is compromised as well.

 ### Conclusion